Why the Internet of Things matters

 IoT is the ability for things that contain embedded technologies to sense, communicate, interact, and collaborate with other things, thus creating a network of physical objects.
 With IoT, the internet is no longer a set of web pages about things but there is real physical presences that we can control.
 And by things it’s meant litteraly every single thing: the buildings we live in, the machines and cars we use, our animals, plants, clothes and goods; even we ourselves can become part of this Internet of Things ‘thing’ .

 But, how will you, as a genius developer, do that ?

 How does the IoT work ?

 As a technologist you might first ask ” How will we do that?
-I dont care wether it’s usefull or not I want to know how it works “.
+I don’t care whether it’s useful or not I want to know how it works “.
 Well, the ‘thing’ is that chips and electronic sensors are embedded in the physical objects that surround us, each capturing and transmitting precise data.

-The process of putting this data to work starts with the devices themselves, they secuirly communicate with an Internet of Things Plateform.
-This plateform integrates the data from many devices and applies analytics to share the most valuable of this data with the applications we use.
+The process of putting this data to work starts with the devices themselves, they security communicate with an Internet of Things Platform.
+This platform integrates the data from many devices and applies analytics to share the most valuable of this data with the applications we use.

 But that brings up a good question: how does the actual computation happen?

 Embedded-platform microcontroller boards must exist to connect these components (sensors, a plateform and devices).
 Each of these boards serves a purpose, so you need to select your board based on your end goal.
 Below are some of these boards for you to consider when starting your IoT project :